SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 #step 3 : Feature Filtering

-There are currently 3 types of feature filter in PIVOT: the expression filter, which filters based on various expression statistics; the feature list filter, which filters based on user input gene list; and the P-value filter, which filters data with differentially expressed genes.
+There are currently 3 types of feature filter in PIVOT: the expression filter, which filters based on various expression statistics;

 You can choose the filter criteri.